sparker888/gatsby-tailwind-starter/README.md

 ```

-## 3. Enable the Gatsby PostCSS plugin
+## 3. Enable the Gatsby PostCSS plugin in gatsby-config.js

 ```
 module.exports = {